11 Things Retirees Need To Know About Social Security and Taxes

 For better or worse, taxes are always a part of life — even your retired life and even when you’re receiving benefits from a fund you contributed to with your payroll taxes.

-Whether you’re a few months away from retirement or more than 40 years away, consider benefits-related taxes as you strategize for retirement and set your savings goals.
+Whether you’re planning to retire early or more than 40 years away, consider benefits-related taxes as you strategize for retirement and set your savings goals.

 Author Details